kraif999/ATS/README.md

 - A parent class, **Strategy**, housing a generic 'signal generation' method, subsequently overridden by child classes, thereby tailoring the signal generation engine to specific strategy implementations.
 - The child classes of the Strategy class represent specific trading strategies (*SMA1*, *SMA1M*, *SMA2*, *SMA2M*, *BollingerBreakout*, *VolatilityMeanReversion*, *RSI*, *Random*)
 - Following the signal generation phase, subsequent steps involve the provision of performance metrics and equity lines (**Strategy** class methods).
-The taxonomical hierarchy of trading strategies is portrayed as follows:
+The taxonomical hierarchy of trading strategies is as follows:

 ```mermaid
 %%{init: {"flowchart": {"defaultRenderer": "elk", "nodeWidth": 1000}}}%%